KaizoVorna/CartoonViolence/README.md

 <br>
 Sara: I was working with the main menu in Unity.
 I also started to make the final art for enemy assets.
 <br>
+Touko: Worked on the pause menu in Unity and drew some storyboards for the in-game cutscenes in the Tutorial level.
+Too